 - Be aware of your surroundings and remember that you are safer in a group

 - Look after your belongings.
-Make sure you keep your mobile, MP3 player and wallet/purse safe and out of sight
+Make sure you keep your mobile phone and wallet/purse safe and out of sight

 - Don’t risk having your mobile snatched.
 Use your phone in well-lit areas and keep it safe

 - Do not have valuables in tents whether you are in the tent or not.
 Please make use of the cloakroom, which is being provided by the event organisers.
 This will be available in the main arena during the event

 - Do not leave valuable items on display in your car.

 - Lost property is being dealt with by the event organiser

 - If you discover any lost property over the weekend please hand it into the lost property tent on the site

 - If you want to report any stolen property please visit the lost property tent before reporting it to the police.